โœ๏ธIntro to Christianity

 Why This Matters

-Christian holidays aren't random celebrations scattered throughout the year—they form a liturgical calendar that tells the complete story of salvation history.
-When you're studying these holidays, you're really learning about Christology (who Jesus is), soteriology (how salvation works), and ecclesiology (how the Church began and functions).
-The exam will test whether you understand how each holiday connects to core Christian doctrines like the Incarnation, Atonement, and the role of the Holy Spirit.
+Christian holidays form a liturgical calendar that tells the complete story of salvation history.
+When you study these holidays, you're really learning about Christology (who Jesus is), soteriology (how salvation works), and ecclesiology (how the Church began and functions).
+Understanding how each holiday connects to core Christian doctrines like the Incarnation, Atonement, and the role of the Holy Spirit is essential for this course.

-Think of the Christian calendar as a theological narrative that believers relive each year.
+The Christian calendar works as a theological narrative that believers relive each year.
 The holidays cluster around two major cycles: the Christmas cycle (Advent through Epiphany) and the Easter cycle (Lent through Pentecost).
-Don't just memorize dates—know what doctrine each holiday celebrates and how it connects to the broader Christian understanding of God's relationship with humanity.
+Don't just memorize dates.
+Know what doctrine each holiday celebrates and how it connects to the broader Christian understanding of God's relationship with humanity.

 The Christmas Cycle: Incarnation and Revelation